dangnelson/react-native-version-support-table/README.md

 *Complies with [react-native-version-support-table](https://github.com/dangnelson/react-native-version-support-table)*

 ##What this solves
-Help solves the problem many developers face when starting new React Native projects with multiple modules where build and or usage errors occur.
+Help solves the problem many developers face when starting new React Native projects with multiple components where build and or usage errors occur.
 Makes troubleshooting / choosing versions a more transparent process.

-Saves module developers the headache of additional repository issues being created because new versions aren't yet supported.
+Saves component developers the headache of additional repository issues being created because new versions aren't yet supported.

 ##Usage

 ###Placement

 Add before your first H1 header.
-This allows for developers to see whether or not your module is compatiable with their app before diving into your documentation.
+This allows for developers to see whether or not your component is compatiable with their app before diving into your documentation.

 ###Markdown
 Copy this Markdown and add it to the beginning of your README file before the first header.